Days

 Table of Contents

-In this tutorial, I will take you through a step by step process of enabling user registrations on your website and creating a custom-designed user registration page.
+In this tutorial, we will take you through a step-by-step process of enabling user registrations on your website and creating a custom-designed user registration page.

 Before that, let’s answer this question.